Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 The biggest buzz at Disney California Adventure right now is the expansion of Avengers Campus, which is set to roughly double the size of the existing land.
 Two new attractions are being added:

-• Stark Flight Lab is the companion attraction… a flat ride where guests board robotic arms as test subjects for Tony Stark’s latest technology.
+- Stark Flight Lab is the companion attraction… a flat ride where a robotic arm lifts guests skyward as test subjects for Tony Stark’s latest technology.
 Think of it as the more family-friendly counterpart to Infinity Defense.
-Same TBD opening window.
+Most predictions have both attractions opening together rather than separately, likely in that same late 2027 to early 2028 window.

-If even one of these opens in 2027, it will be a significant crowd magnet.
+If either of these opens while you’re visiting in 2027, it will be a significant crowd magnet.
 Lightning Lane will be essential!

 Avatar Land: Coming to Hollywood Land (Construction Underway)